In this post: As you prepare for spring entertaining, be inspired by these elegant Easter table decorations for a lovely holiday brunch.⇒

-If you’re new to Designthusiasm or coming over from Erin’s lovely table at Sunny Side Up, let me take a minute to welcome you!
-As those who’ve been reading a while already know, my tables tend to be conceptual in nature, with a comfortable mix of casual and formal, as well as a touch of rebel thrown in (see flatware placement… ;-)).
+If you’re new to the blog you may not know, but my tables tend to be conceptual in nature, with a comfortable mix of casual and formal, as well as a touch of rebel thrown in (see flatware placement… ;-)).

 The Plate Stack

 There’s always one visual that drives the design of my tables and it’s often a pattern from the top plate.